The Chouteau Brothers

 The Secret to Their Success

 Laclède and Maxent lost their trade monopoly when the French were forced to give their colonial holdings west of the Mississippi to Spain after the French and Indian War.
 Laclède went bankrupt after going into debt to buy out Maxent’s share of their partnership, then became ill and died in 1778.
 Auguste and Pierre went on to make a fortune in the fur trade.
-One reason for their success was their close relationship with local Indian tribes.
+One reason for their success was their close relationship with local indigenous tribes.

 Before Laclède’s death, Auguste began a partnership with Pierre in the St. Louis fur trade.
-Since the valuable furs they sought were obtained by trade with the Indians, Laclède taught Pierre and Auguste the importance of having good relations with the Indian tribes that supplied their furs, particularly the powerful Osage tribe.
+Since the valuable furs they sought were obtained by trade with Native Americans, Laclède taught Pierre and Auguste the importance of having good relations with the tribes that supplied their furs, particularly the powerful Osage tribe.
 The brothers took this lesson to heart, and it was the key to their financial success.
-Auguste and Pierre became students of Indian culture.
+Auguste and Pierre became students of indigenous culture.
 They were respectful of tribal customs and developed a reputation for being honest and fair.
 The Chouteaus were also known for providing a variety of high-quality goods to tribes that supplied them with furs.
 This reputation helped the Chouteaus succeed despite competition from other traders.

 Aside from their bonds with the Osages, another key to the Chouteau brothers’ success was their connections with several of the richest and most powerful people in the Louisiana Territory.
 They had a close relationship with Gilbert Maxent, Laclède’s former business partner, one of the most well-connected merchants in New Orleans.
 They also gained powerful connections through marriage.
 In 1786, Auguste married Marie Thérèse Cerré, the daughter of a rich merchant.
 In 1783, Pierre married Pelagie Kiersereau, an heiress to a small fortune.
 After Pelagie died during childbirth in 1793, Pierre married Brigitte Saucier.
 She had three brothers who were successful merchants.
-Aside from his Indian children, Auguste had seven children by his wife Marie Thérèse.
+Aside from his Native American children, Auguste had seven children by his wife Marie Thérèse.
 Pierre had four children with his first wife and five more with his second wife.
 Almost all of Auguste and Pierre’s male children were successful businessmen and/or fur traders, and nearly all of their daughters married powerful and prominent men such as merchants, government officials, and military officers.

 The brothers maintained a good relationship with the Spanish government.
 When the American Revolutionary War disrupted trade along the Mississippi, only Auguste and a few other merchants were given special permission to buy goods across the river in British territory.
 When Spain sided with the Americans against Britain, Auguste donated a large amount of money to help the Spanish military build defenses in St. Louis.
-Auguste and Pierre both served in the local militia that successfully defended the city against an attack from British soldiers and their Indian allies on May 26, 1780.
+Auguste and Pierre both served in the local militia that successfully defended the city against an attack from British soldiers and their indigenous allies on May 26, 1780.

 When the relationship between the Osages and the Spanish government declined in the late 1780s and early 1790s, it resulted in a trade ban and, eventually, a declaration of war.
 The Chouteaus helped draft a peace agreement between the two sides.
 As part of the agreement, the brothers built Fort Carondelet in 1795 deep in Osage territory, in what is now western Missouri.
 Pierre was given the militia rank of lieutenant and paid by the Spanish to run the fort.
 The Chouteaus were then given a monopoly on trade with the Osage for several years.
 The brothers also invested in real estate, milling, banking, mining, and retail stores.

 When the United States purchased the Louisiana Territory in 1803, the Chouteaus pursued the same kind of relationship with America that they had held with Spain.
 They shared their knowledge of the region and provided money, lodging, and supplies to aid Lewis and Clark‘s Corps of Discovery expedition.
-Auguste and Pierre communicated regularly with President Thomas Jefferson, and Pierre led a delegation of Indian tribal leaders to meet him.
+Auguste and Pierre communicated regularly with President Thomas Jefferson, and Pierre led a delegation of indigenous tribal leaders to meet him.

 The Chouteau brothers served in a number of government offices after the Americans took over.
 Auguste was appointed as a judge, justice of the peace, pension agent for Missouri veterans of the Revolutionary War, lieutenant colonel of the first American militia group west of the Mississippi, and served in the Missouri territorial legislature.
 Pierre was a justice of the peace and served as a militia officer.
 Pierre was also named the head Indian agent for Upper Louisiana.
-He helped negotiate the Treaty of Fort Clark, which required the Osage Indians to give up most of their land in Missouri and Arkansas.
+He helped negotiate the Treaty of Fort Clark, which required the Osage to give up most of their land in Missouri and Arkansas.

 Death and Legacy

 Auguste and Pierre remained leading citizens in St. Louis for the rest of their lives.
 By the early 1820s, Auguste’s health was declining.
 He died after a long illness on February 13, 1829, at the age of seventy-nine.
 Auguste was the richest man in St. Louis at the time of his death.
 His estate was valued at over $100,000, which today would be worth millions.
-It included several slaves, real estate, an impressive library, and many personal items.
+It included several enslaved individuals, real estate, an impressive library, and many personal items.
 Around the time of Auguste’s death, Pierre retired from business and began limiting his public appearances in St. Louis.
 Pierre died on July 9, 1849, at the age of ninety.
 His estate was valued at over $79,000.

 Auguste and Pierre Chouteau were pioneers in the fur trade and leading citizens of St. Louis.
 Auguste helped carve the settlement out of the wilderness, and the two brothers’ business activities helped make St. Louis an important trade center on the Mississippi River.
-Their many investments, their good relationship with local Indian tribes, and their favor with the Spanish and American governments helped bring long-term success not only to generations of their descendants but also to the city of St. Louis.
+Their many investments, their good relationship with local indigenous tribes, and their favor with the Spanish and American governments helped bring long-term success not only to generations of their descendants but also to the city of St. Louis.